amirakbarnejad/amirakbarnejad.github.io/index.md

 Apart from its clinical benefits, [digital pathology](https://en.wikipedia.org/wiki/Digital_pathology) provided machine learning researchers with abundant of data.

-My research focus is to develop/apply machine learning methods to digitized pathology images.
+My research is about developing/adopting machine learning methods for digitized pathology images.

 # Code
 We've developed a tool we called [PyDmed](https://github.com/amirakbarnejad/PyDmed) to facilitate developing machine learning methods for whole-slide images and medical images in general.
-If you work on ML + medical imaging, [PyDmed](https://github.com/amirakbarnejad/PyDmed) is a real life changer (research changer :) ).
+If you work on ML + medical imaging, [PyDmed](https://github.com/amirakbarnejad/PyDmed) is really a life changer (research changer :) ).

 You can check out [PyDmed](https://github.com/amirakbarnejad/PyDmed)'s repository on